The Library is committed to preparing students for a complex future in a global world.

 Debbie Rawson - Library Technician

-Much of Debbie’s time is also spent creating and curating content for extensive research guides for each subject assignment.
+Much of Debbie’s time is spent creating and curating content for extensive research guides for each subject assignment.
 This involves collaboration with HODs and other teachers when preparing these at the commencement of each assignment.
 Debbie’s favourite subject to work on is Modern History, as she is constantly learning new things, whether it be about the Cold War, the Civil Rights Movement or the Russian Revolution.

 Ask Mrs Rawson about: